zzGHzz/primary-ai-edu/docs/requirement.md

   - Integration capabilities with existing school systems
 - Provide recommendations on the best AI tools/platforms to adopt, along with a step-by-step implementation plan
 - Suggest training programs for teachers to effectively utilize the chosen AI tools/platforms
+- Ensure the document is well-structured, clear, and concise, making it easy for school stakeholders to understand and act upon